idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### How do you handle communication problems?

-The goal is not "communication style", but ability to influence, and I focus on that.
+High order bits:

-There are some things labelled communication problems, but they are much more serious and need immediate action:
+1. Success is not "communication style", but ability to influence.
+Influence comes in many forms and mediums.

-- Clarity of thought/intellectual horse power
+1. Some things labelled communication problems, but they are much more serious and need to be handled differently.
+E.g. Lack of clarity of though/intellectual horse power and bieng a jerk.
-- Being a jerk
+1. Focus on strengths is 3x as effective as shoring up weaknesses.
+Leverage strengths and partner with others to maximize influence.

 There are different types of communication problems each needing a different strategy: